lammps/lammps/doc/src/Python_shlib.rst

 .. code-block:: bash

-   -D BUILD_LIB=on            # enable building LAMMPS as a library -D BUILD_SHARED_LIBS=on    # enable building of LAMMPS shared library (both options are needed!)
+   -D BUILD_SHARED_LIBS=on    # enable building of LAMMPS shared library (both options are needed!)

 What this does is create a liblammps.so which contains the majority of LAMMPS